sjaehn/lv2tutorial/README.md

 (gtk3 may be replaced by one of the other jalv variants).
 Or feel free to directly test myAmp within a DAW.

 Now we completed our first LV2 plugin!

+## 05 - A Sound Generator In C++

+See video: once established

+Programming a test tone generator as a first step to make a software synthesizer.

+Topics:
+* Introduction in classic C++.
+* LV2 extensions: Units, Port Properties
+* Writing a sine wave to the audio output

 ## Resources